michaelverwaayen/CPSC471/README.md

 3.if a) then perform user login authentification based on query2 and show info based on query1.
 4. if b) perform user login authentification based on query5 then show info based on query6-query8 clerance level.
 5. if c) perform admin login authentification based on query4 then update info based on query3.

+Admins are people who have access to the complete data base they log into the db itself not through our website for example.
+Jorge can access the db cause he made it therefore he is an admin.